luorui93/Study-Notes/SLAM/Pointcloud Registration/Comparison between NDT and ICP.md

 # Comparison between NDT and ICP
 >This is a reading note for the following papers:
->*Magnusson, etc. Evaluation of 3D registration reliability and speed-A comparison of ICP and NDT*
+>*Magnusson et al, Evaluation of 3D registration reliability and speed-A comparison of ICP and NDT*
 >*Magnusson, Scan registration for autonomous mining vehicles using 3D‐NDT*
+>*Magnusson, The Three-Dimensional Normal-Distributions Transform --- an Efficient Representation for Registration, Surface Analysis, and Loop Detection*

 >Helpful links to understand the topic:
 >[Iterative Closest Point Algorithm Introduction to Mobile Robotics](http://ais.informatik.uni-freiburg.de/teaching/ss11/robotics/slides/17-icp.pdf)